yciabaud/webtorrent/protocol.md

 A webclient communicates with a tracker through a websocket connection.
 They exchange websocket text messages containing a payload using the JSON format.

-There is four category of payloads.
+There is five category of payloads.
 Each payload category is represented by a field `action`:
 - an `announce` payload represents an annoounce similar to the original BitTorrent spec.
 There is still a small difference, because an announce contains a list of initial WebRTC offers that the tracker will forwards to the clients in the swarm, insted of returning a list of peers to the client.
 - a `scrape` payload is similar to the original BitTorrent spec.
 - an `offer` payload which represents a WebRTC offer the tracker has to forward.
 - an `answer` payload which represents a WebRTC answer the tracker has to forward.
+- a `failure` payload which represent an error.

 #### announce